mlund/faunus/docs/_docs/moves.md

 `xy`         |  `cuboid`    | Scales xy, z untouched.
 `isochoric`  |  `cuboid`    | Scales xy/z, const. volume

-**Note:**
+**Warning:**
 Untested for cylinders, slits.
-{: .notice--info}
+{: .notice--warning}

-## Speciation / Grand Canonical
+## Speciation / Grand Canonical (beta)

 The speciation move handles density fluctuations and particle transformations and is the main move for particle insertion, deletion, and swapping used in (semi)-grand canonical ensembles.
 A reaction from `reactionlist` is randomly picked from the topology and is either propagated forward or backwards.
 In Faunus, the total number of atoms and molecules are constant, but these can be either _active_ or _inactive_.
 Deleting a molecule simply deactivates it, while insertion _vice versa_ activates an inactive molecule.
 Thus, it is important that the _capacity_ or reservoir of particles (active plus inactive) is sufficiently large to allow for fluctuations.
 This is ensured using `insertmolecules` (see Topology).
 A runtime warning will be given, should you run low on particles.

 For more information about reactions, see the Topology section.

 `speciation`    |  Description
 --------------- | ----------------------------------
 `repeat=1`      |  Average number of moves per sweep

+**Warning:**
+The speciation move is under construction and subject to change.
+{: .notice--warning}